eelstork/l3-lang/README.md

 In L3, a class is defined as having fields, properties, constructors and methods.
 An instance is an object, which has a type.
 Classes may have constructors; fields may have default initializers.

 Interfaces declare properties and methods; an interface may also define methods, through leveraging the defined properties.

+At this point in time there is no strong commitment to supporting inheritance; delegation is suggested as a viable, sometimes better alternative; some support for inheritance is required to interact with a host language (such as C#).

 ## Decorators